stephan-cr/dude/doc/intro.rst

 Calling the Dude
 ----------------

-Dude is a command line tool which accepts several commands to start, stop, delete, filter, and aggregate experiments.
+`dude` is a command line tool which accepts several commands to start, stop, delete, filter, and aggregate experiments.
-It is usually started in a folder where there is Dudefile, for example, try ``examples/echo``.
+It is usually started in a folder where there is a Dudefile (see ``examples/echo`` for an example).
 The command ``info`` shows an overview of the Dudefile in the current folder:

 .. code-block:: console